-Staff will report any such incidents to the Headteacher.
+Staff will report any such incidents to the Head of School or Head teacher.
 The school will work in partnership with the LA and police where inappropriate behaviour/ individual conduct compromises the school's aims in providing an environment in which the pupils and staff feel safe.